Updated February 4, 2026

-The right color palette for your brand makes your business recognizable and noticeable.
+The right brand color palette makes your business recognizable and noticeable.
 Create a color scheme that attracts the right customers.

 If I tell you to guess the names of soft drinks from their brand colors, would you be able to do that?